Provision of services CONTRASTE EUROPE SA/NV

 Any delay in payment shall automatically and without prior formal notice give rise to interest on arrears on the basis of one and a half times (1.5) the legal interest rate, calculated from the due date of the unpaid invoice, with any month commenced being due in full.
 The CUSTOMER will be billed for any collection costs relating to the unpaid invoice.

-In the event of a dispute relating to the sums owed by the CUSTOMER, these remain payable by CONTRASTE EUROPE.
+In the event of a dispute relating to the sums owed by the CUSTOMER, these remain claimable by CONTRASTE EUROPE.

 In the event of a partial or total delay in payment of more than ten (10) days from the due date of the unpaid invoice, CONTRASTE EUROPE is entitled to suspend the supply of its service until the situation has been completely regularised, without any formalities, without releasing the CUSTOMER from its obligation to pay, subsequent invoicing not being affected by the period of suspension.
 The performance of the service will only be re-established once full payment of the outstanding sums has been received, and any unpaid, suspension and re-establishment costs will be the responsibility of the CUSTOMER, who will not be able to request any compensation from CONTRASTE EUROPE due to the interruption of the performance of the service following a payment incident, nor engage its responsibility as a result.
 Of course, CONTRASTE EUROPE reserves the right to take any action and/or legal action necessary to compensate the CLIENT for any damages CONTRASTE EUROPE may subsequently claim as a result of this payment incident.